Why We Need to Forgive God

 We live on a tiny planet lost in a huge and seemingly indifferent universe.
-Life is a continuous struggle that inevitably ends with death.
+Life is a continuous struggle which inevitably ends with death.
 Life is a terminal disease.

+What kind of universe is this anyway?
 Does life have any meaning or purpose?
-Is there a God?
-And, if God exists, why create a universe?
+If there is a “God,” why did god create the universe?

 Many religions have tried to explain God’s motives for creating the universe—a universe filled with suffering and death—but these theologies are often illogical and filled with contradictions, and thus fail to provide comfort when a true test arises: when real disaster strikes.

-A minister once told us that, in his experience, the death of a child was particularly difficult to explain, and often resulted in expressions of hatred for God by the parents, and even the abandonment of their faith.
+A minister once told us that, in his experience, the death of a child was particularly difficult to “explain,” and has often resulted in expressions of hatred for God by the parents, and even the abandonment of their faith.

-Whatever “His-Her-Its” motives (let’s not sex-type the ineffable!) how could a God of love knowingly create a universe that includes cruelty, death, concentration camps, torture, child molesting, murder, rape, war, disease, mental illness, starvation, slavery, greed, addiction, violence, racism, gossip, sexism, etc., etc., etc.
+Whatever “His-Her-Its” motives (let us not sex-type the Creator!) how could a “loving” God knowingly create a universe which is capable of this kind of cruelty: death, concentration camps, torture, child molesting, murder, rape, war, disease, mental illness, starvation, greed, addiction, violence, racism, gossip, sexism, etc., etc., etc.?

-The child’s question, “Why did God let my puppy die?” cannot be satisfactorily answered by many of the world’s great religions.
+The child’s question, “Why did God let my puppy die?” cannot be satisfactorily answered by most of the theologies of the world.

-We are taught we must love our creator, but how can we when we behold His-Her-Its creation—a creation that lacks any sensible explanation for suffering, ignorance, and death?
+We are told that we must “love” the Creator, but how can we when we behold His-her-Its creation—a creation which lacks any sensible explanation for suffering, ignorance, and death?

-It would seem the best we can do is fear our creator, and suppress our anger towards a Supreme Being who chooses to remain silent and aloof while humanity writhes in ceaseless agony.
+It would seem that the best we could do would be to fear our Creator, and to suppress our anger towards a Supreme Being Who chooses to remain silent and aloof while humanity writhes in ceaseless agony.

-Some religions believe that the ultimate horror comes after life—to those who, after a brief sojourn in a world of total confusion, fail to locate and correctly believe in God.
-These “sinners,” “infidels,” etc. wind up in a place of never-ending torture called Hell.
+Some religions believe that the ultimate horror comes after life—to those who, after a brief lifetime in a world of total confusion, fail to locate and “correctly” believe in God.
+These “sinners,” “infidels,” etc., wind up in a place of never-ending torture called hell.